Netcracker/KubeMarine/documentation/Installation.md

 **Preinstalled software**

-* Mandatory:
-  * curl
-  * OpenSSL library
-  * kmod
-  * semanage
-  * conntrack
-  * unzip.
-By default it is not required.
-Install if you intend to unzip third-party files with **.zip** extension.
-* Recommended
-  Installation of the below packages is highly recommended; however, Kubernetes is able to work without them, but may show warnings:
+* Installation of the below packages is highly recommended; however, Kubernetes is able to work without them, but may show warnings:
   * ethtool
   * ebtables
   * socat
-  * policycoreutils-python

 **Warning**: You have to specify packages names in "RPM format" if it is possible for you OS, For example, specify `conntrack-tools` instead of `conntrack`.